DS3Lab/cognival/README.md

 ### A framework for cognitive word embedding evaluation

 This repository contains the code for all experiments in the following paper:
 Nora Hollenstein, Antonio de la Torre, Ce Zhang & Nicolas Langer.
-CogniVal: A Framework for Cognitive Word Embedding Evaluation. _CoNLL_ (2019).
+"CogniVal: A Framework for Cognitive Word Embedding Evaluation". _CoNLL_ (2019).

 ## Regression models